 The story will resonate with the hundreds of other groups around the country currently campaigning for safe crossings.
 It’s the reason we developed a pop-up zebra crossing.

 When we were approached by a group of parents in London whose request for a zebra crossing at a road traffic collision black spot outside their local infant school had been turned down on grounds of cost, we went about building one ourselves as cheaply as possible.

 The result was a pop-up zebra crossing that could be erected in less than two minutes.
 And with no need to consider drainage, the excavation of existing pavement, disposal of material, new kerbing and paving, anti-skid surfacing, road markings, traffic signs, electrical connections and pillars, the total cost came to £50 – considerably less than the £114,000 quoted by the Highways Agency.

 Faced with coverage of the campaign in the Sunday Times, Daily Mail, Evening Standard and Metro newspapers and on numerous radio stations, the local authority quickly installed the much-needed real zebra crossing.

 If you are facing a similar challenge trying to get a zebra crossing for your school, please get in touch.

 Funding campaigns like the pop-up zebra is easy

-Not only are we Britain’s most ethical insurance company, we campaign for sustainable transport.
+Not only are we ethical, we campaign for sustainable transport.
 Sometimes that means protesting until a school gets the zebra crossing they’ve been refused, or running 60 roadshows this year to encourage people out of their cars, or fixing bicycles for free.
 Supporting this work is easy – you simply have to take out cycle insurance with us, cover that just happens to be excellent.